RyanMillerC/oc-approve-csrs/README.md

 * You run the command to approve them 💻
 * You wait 10 minutes and the web console comes up! 😃

-This OpenShift CLI (oc) plugin will approve all pending CSRs in a single command, without the need to dig through your notes, search the web, or memorize **this monster command** 😈:
+This [OpenShift CLI] plugin will approve all pending CSRs in a single `oc` command, without the need to dig through your notes, search the web, or memorize **this monster command** 😈: